-We live in crazy times and the world needs more support, more love, and more empathy so choose one of the music charities from this list and plan a benefit, shout them out on socials, do a Facebook fundraiser for your birthday, donate an instrument or go play bedside for a patient at your local hospital – it will feel great no matter what you do to contribute to our artist community in need.
+First step is to choose one of the music charities from this list and plan a benefit, shout them out on socials, do a Facebook fundraiser for your birthday, or donate an instrument (or hey, why not a combination of all of the above?!)
+It’ll feel great no matter what you do to contribute to our artist community in need.

-Part two – How to Do a Benefit: Guidelines for Performing Artists and Others Who Want to Make a Difference is a guest post from past Cyber PR artist and board member of WHY Hunger by Jen Chapin.
+Part Two – How to Do a Benefit: Guidelines for Performing Artists and Others Who Want to Make a Difference is a guest post from past Cyber PR artist and board member of WHY Hunger Jen Chapin.
 Here she walks you through the 7 steps you need to prepare for a benefit show.